rick-de-water/Lingo/README.md

 Lingo is a header only library, but some of the header files do have to be generated first.
 You can check the latest releases for a package that has all headers generated for you.

 If you want the library yourself, you will have to build the CMake project.
-All you need is CMake 3.12 or higher and a C++11 compatible compiler.
+All you need is CMake 3.12 or higher, Python 3 (for the code gen) and a C++11 compatible compiler.
 The tests are written using [Catch](https://github.com/catchorg/Catch2) and can be run with `ctest`.

 ## How to include in your project
 Since Lingo is a header only library, all you need to do is copy the header files and add it as an include directory.